aodelta/AbsynthiumSuggestAdmin/README.md

 You can still run the *cmd_compile_and_start_bot.bat* file to do all steps in one click, but I'll recommend running them each file at once, to understand better the problems.

-If errors occures, same as above.
+If errors occur, same as above.

 HF, delta